KavinJey/postmedia-interview/README.md

 Since no specification was made for what happens when there are the same number of occurrences (Example.
 "Wow " occurs twice, "Hello" occurs twice, which is returned as Top 10?).
 Currently this is done randomly through selecting top 10 after sorting by value within `getTopOccurrences`.

 #### Usage
+Assuming you have Python3 installed, there are no dependencies so creating a virtual enviroment and installing dependencies via `pip` is not neccessary.

 Run the included `word_counter.py` file: